 When you’re tired and aren’t feeling your hundred percent mentally, the littlest of things tend to overwhelm you.
 When insomnia doesn’t allow you to rest, your body aches and your interest is lost, it becomes difficult to focus.
 As a result, you find yourself mentally drained and overcome with exhaustion, as everything seems like an overwhelmingly massive task.

 Although mental exhaustion is not the same thing as stress, chronic exposure to stress can exhaust the body.
-Increased stress and anxiety is one of the most common signs of mental fatigue.
-High levels of anxiety over a long period of time can cause serious issues as well, for example, you’ll be more likely to experience panic attacks and suffer from diarrhea, nausea, jitters and nervousness.
+Increased stress and anxiety are one of the most common signs of mental fatigue.
+High levels of anxiety over a long period of time can cause serious issues as well, for example, you’ll be more likely to experience panic attacks and suffer from diarrhea, nausea, jitters, and nervousness.